 A notice to perform is a real estate clause or agreement that requires parties to take defined actions by a specified deadline.
-The Notice to Perform is required—in many instances—before a party is entitled to cancel a purchase contract.
+A notice to perform is required—in many instances—before a party is entitled to cancel a purchase contract.
 Simply because one party did not perform a contractual obligation does not give the other party the right to cancel until the notice is delivered.
 Once the notice is delivered, the party will have a set amount of time (usually at least a couple of days) to meet the requirements of the notice.
 The deal can only be canceled after that time has passed.

 Not all states recognize the notice to perform clause, but California is one state that does use this provision.
-Both the Notice to Buyer to Perform and the Notice to Seller to Perform are documents created by the California Association of Realtors (CAR) has created notice to perform forms for agents to use with their clients.
+The California Association of Realtors (CAR) has created notice to perform forms for agents to use with their clients.

 Either the buyer or the seller can issue a notice to perform.
 However, the two parties may approach the process with different goals.

 You aren't required to send a notice to perform if a buyer or seller misses a deadline.
 A gentle reminder from your real estate agent might be appropriate, but it depends on your circumstances.
 A notice to perform is usually only used if one party is willing to cancel a deal if certain stipulations aren't met.

 Why Use a Notice to Buyer to Perform?